rwxrob/notes/Types of cycling I do.md

 | 14%        | 70%    | Indoor Zwift training/racing     | Tour du Zwift, Z Racing                    |
 | 4%         | 50%    | Paid supported group rides       | Mountains to Coast, Western Spirit Cycling |

+I do love going fast on good roads and pretty trails.
+In fact, that's been most of my riding

 I've always been an off-road, pump-n-flow XC bike rider at heart, one who enjoys the interval training of going up hill for a solid 10 minutes or so, and then just enjoying the payment for going up.
 I don't really consider myself a gravity rider because I really love long, flat scenic trails as well.

 I also love riding fast on and relatively  safe, scenic roads, light gravel, poorly maintained tarmac, or suburban streets.
 I suppose this falls under "endurance riding" or "all road."
 I don't consider myself a "gravel" rider even though I occasionally ride on gravel.
 Gravel riding has become XC MTB with road handlebars at this point.